paulmelnikow/ObjCMongoDB/README.md

 ObjCMongoDB is an Objective-C library for BSON and MongoDB based on the [10gen C driver](https://github.com/mongodb/mongo-c-driver).

-## Status

-Based on v0.5 of the 10gen C driver.
-Mostly complete.
-Tested under OS X 10.6+ with and without ARC.
-Should work fine under iOS.

-Some missing pieces:

- -   Ensure index
- -   More .h documentation
- -   Write concerns
- -   Upgrade to v0.7.1 of the Mongo C driver
- -   Some commands

 ## Getting started

 Refer to the installation instructions and sample code on the wiki: